azsk/AzTS-docs/01-Setup and getting started/README.md

 ### **Step 5 of 6.
 Create Azure AD application for secure authentication**

 Tenant reader solution provides a UI-based tool that can be used to perform on-demand scans to verify your fixes sooner, check reasons for control failures and view latest scan results.
 This step is required to secure the login and authentication process from UI.
 Use the `Set-AzSKTenantSecurityADApplication` PowerShell command below to configure the Azure AD applications.
-If you do not have the permission to run this command, please contact your administrator to complete the setup using [this PowerShell script](../Scripts/ScriptToSetupAzureADApplicationForAzTSUI.ps1?raw=1).
-To run this script, you need to provide the subscription id and resource group name in which AzTS solution needs to be installed.

 The `Set-AzSKTenantSecurityADApplication` PowerShell command will perform the following operations: